susanpallmann/shadow-2.0/story/README.md

 peace with the monsters, embracing the notion that humanity is more about avoiding violence than having a specific genetic makeup.

+I believe the original idea was depending on the player's leaning on this question, they can either continue trying to genetically cleanse the earth, or instead spread the radiation in the belief that the destruction of "purity" as a concept might bring about peace.

 There's a lot of room to support this question.
 After all, if the "pure" humans are the ones that nuked the world into such a state, how human could they really be?